20 unexpected ways to use apples

 3. Decorate a TreeFlickr/anjuli_ayer/CC BY 2.0

 There's something undeniably magical about eschewing plastic baubles on the tree in favor of homemade ornaments.
-Add in the fragrance and charm of using dried fruit on the tree, like this apple garland from A Smart Mouth, and you may not feel too bad about leaving the tree up until March, again.
+Add in the fragrance and charm of using dried fruit on the tree, like this apple garland from A Smart Mouth, and you may not feel too bad about leaving decorations up until March, again.

 4. Add Snap to a Grilled Cheese Sandwich© Jaymi Heimbuch